MicrosoftDocs/altspace-vr/altspace-vr/getting-started/roles.md

 ## Roles in groups

-You won’t be adding Presenter or Moderator roles to a Group but you are able to add Admins to help you organize your Group.
+You won’t be adding Presenter or Moderator roles to a Group but you're able to add Admins to help you organize your Group.
 Be careful as they can edit your Group, including Delete, so make sure you trust any Admins you’re adding.

 ### Adding More Admins To Your Group